Will the Department for Transport’s recommendations for drone regulation harm the fledgling industry?

 In a little over four years the fledgling drone industry in the UK has grown to over 4,000 commercial drone operators yet the same report calls for mandatory registration of drones over 250g.
 I wonder how many would have begun their journey into this innovate sector if there were barriers to entry at the beginning?
 It is well known that any type of barrier prevents the adoption of a new technology, it only serves to slow down progress and it may prevent the UK from having its share of the predicted multibillion pound industry in the future.
 Companies who are at the forefront of innovation in the drone industry, like Amazon, have based themselves in the UK specifically for the reason that we have some of the best regulations for drone use anywhere in the world.

-The somewhat pessimistic and alarmist reporting from the established air users’ organisations is not helping the new drone industry and is arguably not reflective of the actual risks posed to manned aircraft by drones.
+The somewhat pessimistic and alarmist reporting from the established air users’ organisations is not helping the new drone industry.
+It is arguably not reflective of the actual risks posed to manned aircraft by drones.
 By lobbying these organisations force the Authorities to react in the only way they can, by increasing legislation.
 The trend to also put pressure on drone manufacturers is counter-productive and may damage their business model.
 There is already a growing drone-hacker community and companies are now selling hardware to overcome the hard-wired geofencing restrictions in some drones.

 Admittedly there are some irresponsible, ignorant or illegal drone users out there but they are very much the minority.
 I would argue that education not regulation and the effective enforcement of extant regulation is the best middle ground.
 As the drone services sector grows a myriad of supporting industry will emerge.
 This can be seen with the growth in the number of drone training providers, insurers and retailers.
 Also there are a few business like mine which are drone security providers.